edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/custom-metadata-feature.md

 }
 ```
 !!!
 Note
-        ensure all data is properly formatted json, and that all special characters are escaped if necessary
+        Ensure all data is properly formatted json, and that all special characters are escaped if necessary

 ### Get Custom Metadata